daimonie/airflow-dbt-training/presentation/day_three.md

 Here's what it means:

-* `materialized='incremental'` tells dbt to treat this model as **incremental** — it only adds or updates new data after the first run.
+* `materialized='incremental'` tells dbt to treat this model as **incremental** — after the first run, it only adds or updates new data.
-* `unique_key='id'` tells dbt how to match rows — needed to avoid duplicates.
+* `unique_key='id'` tells dbt how to match rows, which avoids duplicates.

-This line uses **Jinja**, the templating language used in dbt. dbt uses Jinja to let you insert logic or configuration into SQL files before running them.
-Even though you're writing `.sql` files, everything inside `{{ }}` or `{% %}` is interpreted by dbt first, not directly by the database.
+This line uses **Jinja**, the dbt's templating language.

+ Jinja inserts logic or configuration into SQL files.
+Everything is interpreted by dbt first, not directly by the database.

 ---